-ent 1: Organization and consultation 1a.
+Compon ent 1: Organization and consultation .
+6 1a.
 National readiness management arrangements 1.
 Creation of the REDD+ process and of the institutions in charge of the process 2.
 The institutions in charge of implementation of the R-PP 3.
-Place of the key players (other than the administration) in Cameroon's process 1 4.
-Capacity building for the REDD process 1 1b.
-Information sharing and early dialogue with key stakeholder groups 1.
-Cameroon's experiences in terms of participation 1 2.
-Importance of the engagement of forest-dependent communities in REDD+ 1 3.
-Information sharing, training and consultations carried out in connection with the REDD ess 1 Consultation and participation process 22 1.
-Objectives 2.
-Means of communication and information available 3.
-The different consultation steps ent 2: Preparation of the REDD+ strategy Assessment of land use, forest policy and governance 30 1.
-The agro-ecological zones, deforestation and forest degradation 0 2.
+Place of the key players (other than the administration) in Cameroon's process 4.
+Capacity building for the REDD process Information sharing and early dialogue with key stakeholder groups 1.
+Cameroon's experiences in terms of participation 18 2.
+Importance of the engagement of forest-dependent communities in REDD+ 3.
+Information sharing, training and consultations carried out in connection with the REDI ess 1.
+Consultation and participation process 2.
+Means of communication and information available 26 3.
+The different consultation steps nent 2: Preparation of the REDD+ strategy Assessment of land use, forest policy and governance 1.
+The agro-ecological zones, deforestation and forest degradation 2.
 The causes of deforestation and forest degradation 3.
 Previous policy and strategy efforts that have impacted the use of forest resources 4.
-Analysis of governance 0 5.
-The future uses of natural and forest resources and future causes of deforestation and st degradation REDD+ strategy options 1.
-2. The vision and principle of the future REDD+ strategy of Cameroon Presentation of the strategy options to fight the direct and indirect causes of deforestation 3.
-Implementation of the future REDD+ strategy J. 4.
+Analysis of governance 5.
+The future uses of natural and forest resources and future causes of deforestation ar fores st degradation4 1 7 2b.
+REDD+ strategy options 51 1.
+The vision and principle of the future REDD+ strategy of Cameroon 2.
+Presentation of the strategy options to fight the direct and indirect causes of deforestation forest degradation5 Error!
+Bookmark not define • Error!
+Bookmark not define 3.
+Implementation of the future REDD+ strategy6 51 4.
 Various stages and responsibilities ary Studies on of potential for reduction of GHG emissions Framework for REDD+ implementation 1.
-Deployment of REDD+ in national territory 2.
+Deployment of REDD+ in national territory 59 2.
 Sharing of benefits arising from REDD+ 3.
-REDD+ funds management mechanism Social and environmental impacts of the REDD+ preparation process and its implementation.
-1. Early information regarding components that must be considered during preparation of the EESS 2.
-The Strategic Environmental and Social Evaluation (EESS) '3 3.
-The context for development of the EESS in Cameroon ent 3: Preparation of a national reference emission level for forests and/or reference level for forests 4.
+REDD+ funds management mechanism ∠a.
+1 .
+Social and environmental impacts of the REDD+ preparation process and its implementation.
+EESS Early information regarding components that must be considered during preparation of th ie 2.
+The Strategic Environmental and Social Evaluation (EESS) 7 Q 3.
+The context for development of the EESS in Cameroon nent 3: Preparation of a national reference emission level for forests and/or 9 national reference level for forests а a 4.
 Objectives 5.
-Various stages for preparation of the reference scenario Types of data e - logy used ····· بوعان
+Various stages for preparation of the reference scenario data uata e wernodo ology used 00